umutataly1/opfetch/README.md

 # opfetch
-OPtimized neofetch-like app.\n
+OPtimized neofetch-like app.
-I made this in Bash 5.3 but it should work until Bash 4.0, im not sure\n anyway heres some preview photos
+I made this in Bash 5.3 but it should work until Bash 4.0, im not sure anyway heres some preview photos
 # gentoo
 <img src="images/gentoo" width="400">